 The Ivy Rugby logo and identity was created to brand the 2005 Ivy League Rugby Championship tournament.
 The logo was used on all tournament materials, including ad book, t-shirts, and posters.
-A companion website was also developed.
+A companion Ivy Rugby Conference website was also developed.
 Though the website and materials were created for the 2005 event to provide up-to-date tournament information, the website became the focal point for all future tournaments and remains a central resource for Ivy Rugby information.

-Rugby conference website development & social networking
+Rugby conference website development & social marketing

 The Ivy Rugby Conference now uses the logo to represent the league, incorporated in 2009 as the first high-profile collegiate rugby conference.
 4x3 launched a brand new Ivy Rugby website with a user interface where any Ivy League rugby coach or player, alumni or supporter can log in and join the community.
 As part of our social networking initiative, 4x3 also launched a Facebook page, a LinkedIn page, a Twitter page and a Pinterest page to further strengthen the growing popularity of the brand.

 The USWNT has enthralled the country with their run to a World Cup soccer championship — and rightly so.
 The U.S. women's national team is a group of tough, talented athletes who demonstrate amazing play when it matters most.